The Lies of People Pleasing: How to Turn Nice into Kind

 As kids, we learn how important it is to be nice.
 We learn to keep our mouths shut when we don’t have anything nice to say because “we shouldn’t hurt other people’s feelings”.
 So when bosses demand we come into work during a vacation, or our partner bails on dinner plans again because they are too tired, or friends overstep boundaries and pry into parts of our lives that we didn’t want them to know, we stay quiet about our true needs and tell them “Sure!
 I don’t mind”, “That’s okay, honey”, and “No worries”.
 Our brains are conditioned to be nice, which means never stepping on anyone else’s toes.

-Here are the myths we learn when we are taught to be nice:
+The myths we learn when we are taught to be nice

 The myths of being nice have been hardwired into our habits and thoughts, but we can transform them into truths with kindness.
 Kindness is what niceness wishes it was.
 Kindness is compassionate, honest, direct, and boundaried at the same time.
 When we are kind we are generous to the people around us—we are caring and thoughtful towards them—and we are also generous to ourselves—we are thoughtful of our own needs.